15 Passwordless login: WebAuthn and hardware authentication

 - Using hardware keys for authentication

-Imagine this: You’re trying to log in, but instead of typing a password and playing the “forgot password” game, you just look at your phone, tap a key, or scan your finger - You’re in!
-No passwords to forget, no SMS codes to wait for, and no hacker guessing your childhood pet’s name (RIP Fluffy).
+Imagine this: You’re trying to log in, but instead of typing a password and playing the “forgot password” game, you look at your phone, tap a key, or scan your finger, and you’re in.
+There are no passwords to forget, no Short Message Service (SMS) codes to wait for, and no hacker guessing your childhood pet’s name (RIP Fluffy).

-But how do these futuristic authentication methods actually work?
-Are they really as secure as they sound?
-And what happens if you shave your beard or lose your security key?
-In this section, we’ll explore the magic behind biometric authentication and hardware security keys, their strengths, their potential weaknesses, and why they might just be the future of secure logins.
+But how do these futuristic authentication methods work?
+Are they as secure as they sound?
+What happens if you shave your beard or lose your security key?
+In this section, we’ll explore the magic behind biometric authentication and hardware security keys, discussing their strengths, their potential weaknesses, and their prospects for being the future of secure login.

-Biometric authentication and hardware security keys are passwordless authentication methods that verify a user’s identity in a highly secure and convenient way.
-Instead of relying on something you know (like a password), they rely on something you are (biometrics) or something you have (a physical security key).
+Biometric authentication and hardware security keys are passwordless-authentication methods that verify a user’s identity in a highly secure and convenient way.
+Instead of relying on something you know (such as a password), they rely on something you are (biometrics) or something you have (a physical security key).